The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ### Notes for this Re-Opener:

-If we are combo neutral we start with an Enshroud so we can get rid of our gauges without overcapping on anything.
+If we are combo neutral, we start with an Enshroud so we can get rid of our gauges without overcapping anything.
 After the Enshroud we should use Gluttony to keep it on cooldown.
 Use Soul Slice as soon as possible without overcapping on Soul gauge or it will overcap on charges.
 We will be able to use another Enshroud right afterward from all the Shroud gauge we get from the five Gibbet/Gallows we hit.
 Use this Enshroud and save the one afterward for the burst window.

 ### Double Shroud Window:

-Before I go into this, depending on the kill time for Thordan, when your group uses their raid buffs and if you're combo neutral you can go for two different burst windows: the single Shadow of Death double Enshroud variant if you're in a combo or the normal double Enshroud window if you're combo neutral.
+Before I go into this, depending on the kill time for Thordan, when your group uses their raid buffs and if you're combo neutral, you can go for two different burst windows: the single Shadow of Death double Enshroud variant if you are in a combo or the normal double Enshroud window if you are combo neutral.

 ### Burst with Single Shadow of Death double Shroud variant: